AlphaGenes/AlphaPeel/docs/source/usage.rst

 For a pedigree with multiple metafounders, the user has three options: (1) use ``-update_alt_allele_prob`` only, (2) use ``est_alt_allele_prob`` and ``-update_alt_allele_prob``, or (3) input estimates of the alternative allele frequencies for each metafounder via the ``-alt_allele_prob_file`` with or without ``-update_alt_allele_prob``.

-When ``-sex_chrom`` is used, there are two requires for input file: (1) The pedigree file must include sex information in the fourth column (0 indicates male, 1 indicates female).
+When ``-x_chrom`` is used, there are two requirements for input files: (1) The pedigree file must include sex information in the fourth column (0 indicates male and 1 indicates female).
 See the Pedigree File Format section for an example.
-(2) male's genotype must be coded as {0,1}.
+(2) Male's genotype must be coded as {0,1}.
 See the Genotype file Format section for an example.
-Note: This option currently only considers the regions of the X chromosome excluding the pseudoautosomal regions (PARs)
+Note: This option currently only considers the regions of the X chromosome excluding the pseudo-autosomal regions (PARs).

 Hybrid peeling arguments
 ------------------------